naibarn/SmartSpec/.smartspec/workflows/smartspec_fix_errors.md

 5. It handles multi-repo and multi-registry correctly (no local forks of external concepts).
 6. It treats AI-generated UI JSON as higher risk when unreviewed.
 7. It logs ambiguity and high-risk findings in the report instead of guessing.
+8. It treats `--report` and auto-discovered reports as **advisory context only** and never overwrites the canonical truth in `spec.md`, `tasks.md`, or registries based solely on report contents.
+9. It records when no suitable report could be found so that downstream workflows and humans understand the reduced context.

 ---